 - “Add to cart” button

-Besides, Mirasvit provides the ability to show/hide Hot Searches as well as specify your own values instead of them.
+Besides, Mirasvit provides the ability to show/hide Hot Searches, as well as specify your own values instead of the most popular queries.

 Search Spell Correction

 Search spell correction can be enabled/disabled along with the fallback search just as follows: